 However, don't count the reptilian brain out of car manufacturing just yet.
 Sports cars that use alternative fuels, like the Tesla Roadster and the Fisker Karma, actually appeal to all three parts of our car-buying brains.
 Now, that's an interesting thought, isn't it?
 Maybe you should consider which part of your brain is likely to win the next time you decide to purchase a new car.

-For more information about the reptilian brain and other related topics, follow the links on the next page.
+For more information about the reptilian brain and other related topics, follow the links below.

 Related HowStuffWorks Articles